Ongoing service disruptions

 Short description

-To create application-consistent backups, use the AWS Backup console to take a Windows Volume Shadow Copy Service (VSS).
+To create application-consistent backups, use the AWS Backup console to take a Windows Volume Shadow Copy Service (VSS) snapshot.

 To use AWS Backup to set up VSS backups for Windows EC2 instances, complete the following steps:

-- If you don't already have an EC2 instance, then create one.
+- If you don't already have an EC2 instance, then create an instance.

-- Use the AWS Systems Manager console to set up Systems Manager for the EC2 instance.
+- Set up AWS Systems Manager for the EC2 instance.

 - Update the AWS Systems Manager Agent (SSM Agent) that's installed when you associate the EC2 instance.